improvedk/improve.dk/source/_posts/reverse-engineering-sql-server-page-headers/reverse-engineering-sql-server-page-headers.md

 */
 ```

-I’m not sure what lies in the remaining bytes of the header as DBCC PAGE doesn’t seem to parse stuff there, and it seems to be zeroed out for all pages I’ve tested.
-I’m assuming it’s reserved bytes for future usage.
-Once we’ve got the format, parsing becomes a simple task of reading each field, field by field:
+I'm not sure what lies in the remaining bytes of the header as DBCC PAGE doesn't seem to parse stuff there, and it seems to be zeroed out for all pages I've tested.
+I'm assuming it's reserved bytes for future usage.
+Once we've got the format, parsing becomes a simple task of reading each field, field by field:

 ```csharp
 HeaderVersion = header[0];